 - 3.1.
-The application for approval of a type of Child Restraint System shall be submitted by the holder of the trade mark or by his duly accredited representative, and follow the type approval scheme described in Annex 12. - 3.2.
+The application for approval of a type of Child Restraint System shall be submitted by the holder of the trade mark or by his duly accredited representative, and follow the type approval scheme described in Annex 11. - 3.2.
 The application for approval, relating to each type of Child Restraint System, shall be accompanied by: - 3.2.1.
 A technical description of the Child Restraint System, specifying the straps and other materials used together with the predicted and reproducible behaviour of load limiting devices.
-It shall be accompanied by drawings of the parts making up the Child Restraint System and in the case of retractors, installation instructions for these retractors and their sensing devices, declaration on toxicity (paragraph 6.1.3.) and flammability (paragraph 6.1.4.), the drawings must show the position intended for the a single approval number and additional symbol(s) in relation to the circle of the approval mark; - 3.2.2. samples of the Child Restraint System requested by the Technical Service Responsible for conducting the test; - a 10-metre length of each type of strap used in the Child Restraint System; - 3.2.4. instructions and details of packaging in accordance with paragraph 14 below. - 3.3.
-The Approval Authority of a Contracting Party must verify, before granting type approval the existence of satisfactory arrangements and procedures for ensuring effective control so that Child Restraint Systems, equipment or parts when in production conform to the approved type.
+It shall be accompanied by drawings of the parts making up the Child Restraint System and in the case of retractors, installation instructions for these retractors and their sensing devices, declaration on toxicity (para.
+6.1.3.) and flammability (para.
+6.1.4.), the drawings shall show the position intended for a single approval number and additional symbol(s) in relation to the circle of the approval mark; - 3.2.2.
+The applicant shall indicate the kind of application: - (a) Application for an i-Size child restraint systems; or - (b) Application for a "Specific vehicle ISOFIX" child restraint systems. - 3.2.3.
+For Child Restraint Systems tested on the test trolley in a vehicle body shell in conformity with paragraph 7.1.3.2. or in a complete vehicle in conformity with paragraph 7.1.3.2., the applicant shall submit documentation (drawings and/or pictures) regarding the combination of the Child Restraint System and the car or the ISOFIX seating position and the relevant car environment for which the manufacturer has requested a "Specific vehicle ISOFIX" approval.
+This documentation needs to indicate: